Instant analysis: Impressions from the Seahawks’ loss to the Los Angeles Rams

 The Seahawks offense took a significant hit on the first drive of the game when running back Rashaad Penny suffered a left knee injury on his first touch of the game, at the end of a 16-yard reception on a screen pass from Russell Wilson.

 Penny rolled over in front of the Seahawks sideline and pounded the grass in frustration, a reaction that suggested a potentially serious injury.
-A few minutes later, the official announcement came — Penny is out for (at least) the remainder of the game.
+A few minutes later, the official announcement came — Penny was out for (at least) the remainder of the game.

 What a bummer for Penny, who had two of the best games of his career the past two weeks and was finally starting to look like the first-round talent the Seahawks thought they were getting in 2018.